-The cost of electricity has been going down while fuel prices are skyrocketing – so it’s only logical that many people will eventually realise they should switch over to EVs in order to save money and help protect our precious environment.
+The cost of electricity has been going down while fuel prices are skyrocketing – so it's only logical that many people will eventually realise they should switch over to EVs to save money and help protect our precious environment.

-When you add up all the benefits of owning an EV (range, affordability, savings), it becomes clear why more and more drivers are turning away from gasoline towards cleaner energy options like electric cars.
+When you add up all the benefits of owning an EV (range, affordability, savings), it becomes clear why more and more drivers are turning away from gasoline toward cleaner energy options like electric cars.

 Why not join them?

 So the question you ask shouldn't be “will electric cars take over” but “when will electric cars take over”?